khughitt/snakes/snakes/templates/actions/README.md

-# Snakes Pipeline Action Templates
+# Snakes Action Templates

-This directory contains the template logic for all supported Snakes pipeline actions (filters, transforms, etc.)
+This directory contains the template logic for all supported Snakes actions (filters, transforms, etc.)

-### Creating new Pipeline actions
+### Creating new actions

 To add support for a new transform: